-Depending on which product subscriber has purchased, you can send him further emails.
+Depending on which product the subscriber has purchased, you can send him further emails.

 ConvertKit Broadcasts feature enables you to send one-off emails to targeted audiences.

-Since the ConvertKit doesn’t have multiple lists, you can use filters to target email subscribers whom you want to send a particular marketing message or offer.
+Since ConvertKit doesn’t have multiple lists, you can use filters to target email subscribers to whom you want to send a particular marketing message or offer.

 You’ll most often apply the “Subscribed to” filter to send a broadcast to people who are segmented by the forms, tags, sequences, or products.